City Comparison

 Columbia has a property tax rate of $1.014 per $100 (~$4,867/yr on a $480K home).
 Fairfax's rate is $1.110 per $100 (~$7,104/yr on a $640K home).
 Tax rates are set annually by each locality.

-Both cities are popular with families.
-Columbia is a master-planned community in Howard County, known for its village system, lakefront living, and consistently top-ranked schools.
-Fairfax combines excellent schools, diverse dining, and easy access to major employers.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+Columbia is a master-planned community in Howard County, known for its village system, lakefront living, and area schools.
+Fairfax combines public schools, diverse dining, and easy access to major employers.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.